I blame the following for my nearly month-long blogging

-This eliminates two major stressors, at least for me: one is students using the excuse "Oh, I didn't know," the other is having to repeat myself.
-By late September, if a student is still asking “What do we need today?”, most of the time another student will take over your response for you (“It’s on the board!!”)
+This eliminates two major stressors, at least for me: one is students using the excuse “Oh, I didn’t know,” the other is having to repeat myself.

-I also post instructions for what to do when they're done with a test or quiz, what they can be doing during structured free time, and any other time where I have a feeling they could become forgetful.
+I also post instructions for what to do when they’re done with a test or quiz, what they can be doing during structured free time, and any other time when I have a feeling they could become forgetful.

-3) Use teacher detentions for minor infractions
+3) Use “teacher detentions” for minor infractions

-But the other great thing about teacher detentions is the appreciation you'll get from your administrator.
-APs get a ton of office referrals for minor infractions that technically should be dealt with by a teacher, and nine times out of ten the teacher won't have called a parent OR taken any documentable steps to correct the behavior themselves.
-Teacher detentions will cut back on the amount of actual referrals you write, so that when your AP does get a referral from you, they'll say, "Yikes-- Ms. Lang hardly ever uses referrals, AND Johnny skipped her detention.
-TO THE CHOKEY WITH JOHNNY!"
+But the other great thing about teacher detentions is the appreciation you’ll get from your administrator.
+Administrators get a ton of office referrals for minor infractions that technically should be dealt with by a teacher, and nine times out of ten the teacher won’t have called a parent OR taken any documentable steps to correct the behavior themselves.
+Teacher detentions will cut back on the amount of actual referrals you write, so that when your AP does get a referral from you, they’ll say, “Yikes– Ms. Lang hardly ever uses referrals, AND Johnny skipped her detention.
+TO THE CHOKEY WITH JOHNNY!”

 4) Procedure the heck out of everything

 The first 2-3 weeks are the most important of the school year in terms of getting what you want from your students.
 You can either set up your classroom as a place where things get done safely and efficiently, or a place where the students call the shots and you are crying in your car every day.
 Read The First Days of School by Harry Wong, the procedures guru.
 Here’s how Wong’s method works.